-- Pension Fund Services
+- Pension fund services

-- Trust Fund Services
+- Trust fund services

-- Financing the Small and Medium Scale Enterprises
+- Financing the small and medium-scale enterprises

-Let us discuss each one of them in detail –
+Let us discuss each nature and role of financial institutions in detail: –

-#1 – Regulation of Monetary Supply
+#1 – Regulation Of Monetary Supply

 Financial institutionsFinancial InstitutionsFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
-Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. like the central bank help in regulating the money supply in the economy.
-They do it to maintain stability and control inflation.
-The central bank applies various measures like increasing or decreasing repo rate, cash reserve ratioCash Reserve RatioCash Reserve Ratio refers to the share of a Bank’s total deposits that need to be maintained with the respective Country’s Central Bank to control financial supply in the economy. , open market operationsOpen Market OperationsAn Open Market Operation or OMO is merely an activity performed by the central bank to either give or take liquidity to a financial institution.
-The aim of OMO is to strengthen the liquidity status of the commercial banks and also to take surplus liquidity from them., i.e., buying and selling government securities to regulate liquidity in the economy.
+Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. like the Central Bank help regulate the money supply in the economy to maintain stability and control inflation.
+For example, the Central Bank applies various measures like increasing or decreasing repo rate, cash reserve ratio Cash Reserve RatioCash Reserve Ratio refers to the share of a Bank’s total deposits that need to be maintained with the respective Country’s Central Bank to control financial supply in the economy. , and open market operationsOpen Market OperationsAn Open Market Operation or OMO is merely an activity performed by the central bank to either give or take liquidity to a financial institution.
+The aim of OMO is to strengthen the liquidity status of the commercial banks and also to take surplus liquidity from them., i.e., buying and selling government securities, to regulate liquidity in the economy.